geoffgould.net

 It (noun)

-(Surprisingly and not a bit ironically, It is not even a Cancer [nor a Libra].)
+(Surprisingly and not a bit ironically, It is not even a Cancer.

 [Further] Irony: If this creature recognizes itself and "complains," then it admits as true and correct the above definition.

-Otherwise it would have no complaint, as were it false, it could not recognize it as applying to itself.
+Otherwise it would have no complaint, as were it false, it could not recognize this as applying to itself.

 Back to top of page